For Patients & Caregivers

 Coenzyme Q10 (CoQ10), also known as ubiquinone, is involved in cellular respiration and energy production.
 It is found in all human cells, at higher concentrations in the liver, kidney, heart, and pancreas.
 It is also consumed as a dietary supplement for its antioxidant effects and is often promoted as a preventive agent for cardiovascular diseases, Parkinson’s disease, infertility and cancer.
 Studies using murine models indicate antioxidant and neuroprotective effects (17) (18), and the ability to alleviate radiation-induced nephropathy (34).

-Data from clinical trials suggest beneficial effects of CoQ10 in patients with coronary artery disease (2) and congestive heart failure (21).
+Data from some studies suggest beneficial effects of CoQ10 in patients with coronary artery disease (2), congestive heart failure (21), and for reducing risk of cardiovascular mortality (42).
+But a systematic review concluded that current evidence does not support CoQ10 supplementation in patients with coronary heart disease (43).
 Supplementation may increase sperm motility in asthenozoospermic men (8); modulate expression of insulin, lipid and inflammatory markers in women with polycystic ovary syndrome (POCS) (35); and reduce fatigue induced by physical exertion (9).
 In addition, neuroprotective effects were reported in patients with progressive supranuclear palsy (5) as well as those with early Parkinson’s disease (6) (33), but not in patients with mid-stage Parkinson’s disease (7).
-Case reports also suggest that CoQ10 supplementation improves postural hypotension, a hallmark of multiple-system atrophy (36).
+Case reports also suggest that CoQ10 supplementation improves postural hypotension, a hallmark of multiple-system atrophy (36) and adjuvant CoQ10 was shown to improve symptoms of depression in patients with bipolar disorder (44).
 But a mixture of antioxidants, including CoQ10, vitamins C, E, and lipoic acid was found ineffective against Alzheimer’s disease (20).

 CoQ10 may also play a role in preventing migraines (22).
 A small study showed a reduction in the frequency of migraine headaches following supplementation (23), but a randomized trial failed to find benefit (24).
 More research is warranted.
 Further, the observation that patients on statin therapy have decreased concentrations of CoQ10 in muscle cells (25) resulted in efforts to evaluate the benefit of CoQ10 in alleviating statin-induced myalgias.
 Data are inconclusive (26) (27) (28).